The Enemy of the World

 Sue has taken a particular shine to Fariah, Salamander’s duplicitous food taster.

 Sue: She’s great.
 And very beautiful.
-She’d be a great companion but I’m not stupid enough to suggest it.
-I’ll just leave you with that thought.
+She’d be a good companion, but I’m not stupid enough to suggest it, for obvious reasons.
+I’ll leave you with that thought.

-The episode concludes with Salamander realising that someone is doing bad impersonations of him in Australia.
+The episode concludes when Salamander realises that someone is doing a bad impersonation of him in Australia.
 He isn’t very happy about it.

-Sue: Why did they make the bad guy Mexican, especially when they knew Troughton was going to play him?
+Sue: Why did they make the bad guy Mexican, especially when they knew Patrick Troughton was going to play him?
 There has to be a reason for it.
-It can’t be an arbitrary decision.
+It can’t have been an arbitrary decision.
 Why not make him German?
-The accent is practically the same and you’d avoid all that blacking-up nonsense.
+The accent is practically the same and you’d avoid all this blacking-up nonsense.

 Episode 4